-Dialogue and partnerships with other artists and forms have been pivotal to Oslund's career and working process.
-Her choreography often draws material from literature, film, theater, and the visual arts, and frequently original music is composed specifically for the work.
+Dialogue and partnerships with other artists and forms were pivotal to Oslund's career and working process.
+Her choreography often drew material from literature, film, theater, and the visual arts, and frequently original music was composed specifically for the work.

 Subsequent to Oslund's 1997 Grants to Artists award, she received White Bird Dance's 2014 Lifetime Achievement Award with Tere Mathern.
-Support for Oslund's work, and for her company Oslund + Co/Dance, has come from the New England Foundation for the Arts, The National Endowment for the Arts, On The Boards, Art on the Edge, The Portland Art Museum, the Portland Institute for Contemporary Art, White Bird, the Oregon Arts Commission, the Regional Arts and Culture Council, and Lane Arts Council.
+Oslund's work, and that of her company Oslund + Co/Dance, was supported by the New England Foundation for the Arts, The National Endowment for the Arts, On The Boards, Art on the Edge, The Portland Art Museum, the Portland Institute for Contemporary Art, White Bird, the Oregon Arts Commission, the Regional Arts and Culture Council, and Lane Arts Council.